cfw-guide/ios.cfw.guide/_pages/en_US/blocking-updates.md

 {: .notice--danger}

 1. Open the Settings application
-2. Go to `General` -> `Profiles`
+2. Go to `General` -> `Profile`
-  - `Profiles` may display as `Profiles and Device Management`
+  - This may also be called `Profile and Device Management`
-3. Select `tvOS 12 Beta Software Profile`
+3. Tap on the tvOS Beta Profile
-4. Tap "Remove Profile"
+4. Tap "Remove Downloaded Profile"
-5. Enter your passcode if you have one
-6. Confirm by tapping "Remove"

 Your device should now be able to update again.
 {: .notice--success}